firebolt55439/airplay-hangman/README.md

 in the obj/ directory) on any Mac, or recompiling using Cygwin or a similar layer for Windows, and should compile on Linux without any problems.

+## Important

 Note that this project uses another repository, namely airplay-lib, a lightweight C++ library written specifically for Airplay photo and video streaming.
+In `src/Words.h`, the last include directive must be modified to reflect the path to airplay-lib on your local filesystem.